google-marketing-solutions/feedgen/README.md

 titles in the prompt (max 150 characters for Merchant Center), which was not possible previously.

-Like descriptions, you may also choose to use the provided web page information for the generation of higher quality titles.
-All features extracted from the web page data will be listed under a
+Like descriptions, you may also choose to load information from the provided web page link and pass it to the LLM for the generation of higher quality titles.
-[new attribute](#feed-gaps-and-new-attributes) called **Website Features**, and all new words that were not covered by existing attributes will then be added to the generated title.
+This can be done via the `Use Landing Page Information` checkbox, and when checked, all features extracted from the web page data will be listed under a [new attribute](#feed-gaps-and-new-attributes) called **Website Features**.
+New words that were not covered by existing attributes will then be added to the generated title.

 Now you are done with the configuration and ready to optimise your feed.
 Use the top navigation menu to launch the FeedGen sidebar and start generating and